h3tz/wca-api/readme.md

 ## Latest changes
 - 10.11.2023: some bugfixes around gender and draft version of people api
-- 13.11.2023: comps now also return google maps URL and separate cords
+- 13.11.2023: comps now also return Google Maps URL and separate cords
 - 19.01.2024: comps name is now part of endpoint comp
 - 25.03.2024: comps get a new attribute "next" to get the next competition based on the registration will open
+- 01.08.2024: some fixes in the results area and typos done